Neurodiversity/ Specific Learning Differences (SpLD's)

 Neurodiverse students with an assessment of dyslexia, dyspraxia, dyscalculia, ADHD/ADD or other, can access a range of support services at the university including:

-- Recommending alternative exam arrangements such as extra time, use of a computer or rest breaks.
+- exam arrangements such as extra time, use of a computer or rest breaks

-- We can make recommendations to departments for reasonable adjustments for example recording lectures, or access to lecture materials in advance
+- reasonable adjustments for example recording lectures, or access to lecture materials in advance

-- Use of the SpLD labels for consideration when marking, these cover all written work including assignments as well as exams with a PDF version also issued for electronic submissions.
+- marking labels for consideration when marking, these cover all written work including assignments as well as exams with a PDF version issued for electronic submissions

-- Help you apply for Disabled Student Allowance.
+- advice and help to apply for the Disabled Student Allowances

-- Help you with an initial screening if you have not been assessed in the past.
+- initial screenings if you have not been assessed in the past

-- Help with information about how to update an old assessment.
+- guidance about how to update an old assessment

-In order to make recommendations for reasonable adjustments, including alternative exam arrangements, you must provide evidence, usually a comprehensive diagnostic assessment completed by a qualified assessor with the practicing certificate.
-We cannot accept Form 8's, Educational, Health and Care Plans or letters from your previous school or college are not sufficient evidence but we can advise you on how you can make arrangements for an assessment.
+In order to make recommendations for reasonable adjustments, including alternative exam arrangements, you will be asked to provide supporting evidence, usually a comprehensive diagnostic assessment completed by a qualified assessor with the practicing certificate.
+Form 8's, Educational, Health and Care Plans or letters from your previous school or college are not sufficient evidence but we can advise you on how you can make arrangements for an assessment.

-If you're unsure about what kind of evidence you need to provide, please contact us to make an appointment to speak with an adviser.
+If you're unsure about supporting evidence or the support offered, please contact us through the Wellbeing portal to make an appointment to speak with an adviser.